-For the purpose of our analysis of functional logic programs, it is sufficient to use the rewrite relation \rightarrow as a basis.
-Although concrete functional logic languages use sophisticated narrowing strategies to evaluate programs (Hanus 2007), narrowing derivations have a strong correspondence to rewriting derivations, i.e., each narrowing derivation usually corresponds to a rewriting derivation after applying the substitutions computed by narrowing.
-Thus, if we approximate the call patterns occurring in all rewriting derivations of all possible call patterns occurring in narrowing derivations.
+For the purpose of our analysis of functional logic programs, it is sufficient to use the rewrite relation $\rightarrow$ as a basis.
+Although concrete functional logic languages use sophisticated narrowing strategies to evaluate programs [23], narrowing derivations have a strong correspondence to rewriting derivations, i.e., each narrowing derivation usually corresponds to a rewriting derivation after applying the substitutions computed by narrowing.
+Thus, if we approximate the call patterns occurring in all rewriting derivations (as done in the following), we obtain also approximations of all possible call patterns occurring in narrowing derivations.

-3. Fixpoint Semantics for Functional Logic Computations
+3 Fixpoint Semantics for Functional Logic Computations

 In this section we develop a fixpoint characterization of functional logic computations that will be later used to approximate the call patterns occurring in concrete computations.
-From now on, we assume a fixed signature $\Sigma = \mathcal{F} \cup \mathcal{C}$ and a set of variables \mathcal{X} .
+From now on, we assume a fixed signature $\Sigma = \mathcal{F} \cup \mathcal{C}$ and a set of variables $\mathcal{X}$ .

-In contrast to related abstractions of term rewriting systems (e.g., (Alpuente et al. 2002; Bert and Echahed 1995; Bert et al. 1993)), we intend to approximate only those call patterns that might occur in concrete computations for specific applications, i.e., starting from some set of initial function calls.
+In contrast to related abstractions of term rewriting systems (e.g., [2, 8, 9]), we intend to approximate only those call patterns that might occur in concrete computations for specific applications, i.e., starting from some set of initial function calls.
 Therefore, we assume a given set of initial or main calls, i.e., functions applied to constructor terms from which any concrete computation starts.
 Having only constructor terms as arguments is not a restriction, since nested function calls can be easily removed by introducing new auxiliary functions.